top of page

 Criteria for a Theory of Everything

-Sure, Elie.
-But first, to understand the mystery, we need to take a step back and appreciate the characteristics physicists are looking for in a theory of everything, a theory that is supposed to explain everything in the universe.
+To understand the mystery, we need to take a step back and appreciate the characteristics physicists are looking for in a theory of everything, a theory that is supposed to explain everything in the universe.
 To do that, let's look at another statement from Albert Einstein, who spent the last 30 years of his life pursuing the dream of a theory of everything.
 Here's Einstein:

 It can scarcely be denied that the supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible, without having to surrender the adequate representation of a single datum of experience.

-Irreducible is just another word for fundamental.
+(i) Irreducible: Irreducible is just another word for fundamental.
 It means it's the most basic thing, it can't be reduced to anything else.
 And in a theory of everything, you're looking for the foundation of all science, all physics, and therefore, you're looking for something that's irreducible.
 If it could be reduced to another theory, that other theory is your theory of everything, not this one.
 So a theory of everything must be fundamental, and therefore irreducible.

-By few, Einstein means that we don't want a thousand different laws to explain the different phenomena of nature.
+(ii) Few: By few, Einstein means that we don't want a thousand different laws to explain the different phenomena of nature.
 We're not looking for a final theory of nature that has one law for thunder, one for lightning, one for rain, and one for the sun.
 That's almost a pagan way of viewing the universe, where every single phenomenon of nature has a different god that represents it.
 Rather, scientists have shown, over the course of the whole scientific enterprise, that you can reduce the laws of nature and show how there's a unity behind them, and reduce the laws to fewer and fewer laws.

 Currently, as it stands, there are two fundamental laws, quantum mechanics and general relativity.
 And the idea is to find a unified theory, to reduce it to even one.
 Einstein is saying, the fewer laws you have, the better your theory of everything is.
 And ideally, a unified theory, where there's only one law that encompasses everything else, would be the ultimate dream and goal.

-“Simple” here is being contrasted with complex.
+Simple in physics is being contrasted with complex.
 Something simple has very few components, as opposed to something complex which has many different components, many different moving parts.

 So for example, E equals mc squared.
 That's not a fundamental law of physics - it's close to it, but it's not a fundamental law.
 But it means energy is equal to mass times the speed of light squared.
 There's only a few different parts there - there's energy, which is equal to mass, and then you have the constant of the speed of light squared.
 As opposed to a law which you might have one unified law, but there might be 20 different terms and different variables which have complicated relationships to each other.